 - An authorization for representation with an original signature of the owner of the property.
 Copies of the owner's signature will not be accepted.

 - A personal appearance by the owner or the owner's representative at an appointed time, during the scheduled hearing times, in order to answer questions about the property and the assessment complaint.

 - For 1, 2, 3-Family Residential Properties: The Town of Irondequoit Board of Assessment Review emphasizes to applicants that, under provisions of the New York State Real Property Tax Law, the tentative assessment set by the Town of Irondequoit Assessor is presumed to be correct.
-If a property owner wants an assessment reduction, he or she has the burden of proving to the Board that assessment/classification is not correct.
+If a property owner wants an assessment reduction, he or she has the burden of proving to the Board that the assessment/classification is not correct.
 The Town of Irondequoit Assessor does not have to prove to the Board that the assessment is correct.

 Property owners should not rely on assessments of competing properties as evidence of over-assessment of their property.
-If a property owner is not able to provide to the Board credible market evidence showing that an assessment is too high, the Board will sustain the tentative assessment.
-In support of a claim for an assessment reduction, a residential property owner may submit to the Board of assessment Review any of the following:
+If a property owner is not able to provide the Board with credible market evidence showing that an assessment is too high, the Board will sustain the tentative assessment.
+In support of a claim for an assessment reduction, a residential property owner may submit to the Board of Assessment Review any of the following:

 - Recent appraisal with a market value estimate.

-- Purchase contract reflecting current or recent market activity of the property (Multiple Listings) involving an arm’s length transaction or marketing effort, excluding foreclosure sales.
+- Purchase contract reflecting the current or recent market activity of the property (Multiple Listings) involving an arm's length transaction or marketing effort, excluding foreclosure sales.

 - List of recent sales of similar properties in the neighborhood including sale price, building sizes, and date of sale.

 - Real Estate broker's opinion (written) of market value with supporting documentation of comparable sales.